Just some background

 There is NO central funding from the Church of England.
 In 2019 (our last audited accounts) our total expenses came to nearly £6900.
 Our levy to the Church of England to help pay towards the cost of clergy, and meet our Rector’s modest expenses took up nearly half of that, at £3414.
 If that sounds a lot, look at it differently as just under 55p per week for each of our parishioners.
 Another £1524 had to be spent on insurance.
 It cost us a further £1612 to run our services, maintain the churchyard, and pay our utilities etc. At Christmas we found a further £320 to donate to charitable causes such as the local hospice and food bank, and to those supporting veterans of our armed services.
 That left us with a slim surplus of £760 towards our huge repair bill.

 Raising these funds in such a small village – we are approximately 120 in all – is a major challenge and we are grateful for all the regular support we receive and that which comes from our, obviously limited, fund-raising opportunities.

 In 2017, our Architect found major structural problems with our tower and the cost estimate for repairs came to a whopping £215,000 – that now needs to be revised for inflation… And then there are other needs behind that first repair priority – our windows and external stonework to mention but two.

 Now, because of the insistent rise in thefts of roof lead from churches across the country, we reluctantly decided to instal a roof alarm.
 Otherwise our insurance bill would have more than doubled to £3140.
 We have just had to find £7021.62 for an alarm system with a further £737 each year in running costs.
-We are desperately hoping we will receive some grants towards the cost, and be able to reclaim the VAT.
+We are grateful to have received some grants towards the cost, and have been able to reclaim the VAT.
 Nonetheless, this has been a significant hit on our funds and cashflow that will be felt for some years to come.

 So if you can help us in any way, please do –